BingKui/javascript-zh/README.md

   <a name="naming--Acronyms-and-Initialisms"></a>
   - [23.9](#naming--Acronyms-and-Initialisms) Acronyms and initialisms should always be all capitalized, or all lowercased.

-    > Why?
+    > 为什么?
 Names are for readability, not to appease a computer algorithm.

     ```javascript
     // bad